Our People

 Carly Landau

-I teach because facilitating a supportive and creative community is my passion!
-I strive to create an environment where my students can discover new passions with a sense of curiosity and confidence.
+I teach because I love to offer new ways of thinking and problem solving.
+I strive to create an environment where our students can discover new passions with a sense of curiosity and confidence.

 Larisa Lerner